nicopasla/42-userscripts/README.md

 # 42 Userscripts
-Userscripts to improve UI and UX of the 42 Intra v3.
+Collection of Userscripts to improve UI and UX of the 42 Intra v3.

 ## Userscripts